MarinaHrstva/File-tree/README.md

 #### Main View Page

-Wthen te user is successfully authorized the main page  is displayed:
+When the user is successfully authorized the main page  is displayed:
 ![image](https://github.com/user-attachments/assets/b4605600-9a7b-463b-8d85-5e3ad00fab1e)

 The left menu represents the entire folder structure